DC23/rpgg-random-experience-2022/Readme.md

    the PDF.
 Each subsequent line is the text for each entry in the table.
    References to sub-tables must have the sub-table name in square brackets.
    This will let you almost copy and paste directly from the RPGG thread.
+   Look at the existing `text/*.txt` files for examples.
 3. Compile and test.

 ## Preview